shenxianpeng/blog/source/_posts/2023/04/jenkins-troubleshooting.md

 ---
-title: Jenkins agent service can not start automatically on Windows even the Startup type is Automatic
+title: Jenkins agent service can not start automatically on Windows
 tags:
   - Pipeline
   - Troubleshooting